Peter Morwood: The Book of Years and Clan Wars sequences

-These two sequences of books center on a feudal-style realm called Alba and the struggles of various clans for its domination.
+These two sequences of books center on a feudal-style realm called Alba and the struggles for supremacy of various clans.
 The first sequence is told from the point of view of Aldric Talvalin, scion of a warrior clan of Alba, who is unwillingly drawn into the bloody intrigues of Alban politics and the machinations of the Drusalan Empire, including its power-behind-the-throne, the evilly scheming and sorcerous Commander Voord.